 To further their understanding of Japanese culture, students should take advantage of the wide range of literature and audio-visual materials concerning Japan available at the University Library.
 Students are also encouraged to participate in the Japan Network, which conducts various social and educational activities, and explore resources available beyond the University.
 The Freer-Sackler Gallery holds one of the finest collections of East Asian Art in the world.
 The Library of Congress also has a large collection of Japanese books and periodicals.

-Students majoring in other fields, particularly those involving Asian studies, are encouraged to consider a minor in Japanese.
-The Japanese minor requires seven courses, at least six of which must be Japanese language courses or advanced courses conducted in Japanese.
+Students majoring in other fields, particularly those involving Asian studies, are encouraged to minor in Japanese.
+The Japanese minor requires seven courses, at least six of which must be JAPN language courses or advanced courses conducted in target language.
 The seventh course may either be another JAPN course in the target language, a JAPN course taught in English, or, by permission of the EALC department, a Georgetown course with Japanese literature, culture/civilization, or linguistics as a substantial component.